 Unplanned non-observed data is unsolicited information brought to the attention of the evaluating administrator by others in written or oral form.
 Examples include telephone calls, personal discussions, letters, and memos.
 When non-observed data is shared with the evaluating administrator, the responsibility of the evaluating administrator is to determine its significance, discuss the issue with the teacher or counselor within three (3) days when the evaluating administrator and teacher or counselor are at school, and, if determined significant, document on a Developmental Data Form.
-The evaluator should then reference the Developmental Data Form on the Observation Form by adding the following: "Please see Developmental Data Form dated MM-DD-YYYY" in the comment section of the appropriate indicator.
+The evaluator should then reference the Developmental Data Form dated MM-DD-YYYY" in the comment section of the appropriate indicator.
 "Significant" shall be construed to mean sufficiently great or important to be worthy of attention.
 The teacher or counselor will receive a copy of the Developmental Data Form and the Observation Form.